sefakrb/g-tower/README.md

 ## About The Project

-This website is for G-Tower which is a global support structure solutions company.
+This website is for <a target="_blank" href="https://g-tower.com">G-Tower</a> which is a global support structure solutions company.

 ### Built With